turkishrational/retrodos/retrodos5/retrodos5_version.txt

 Retro DOS v5 Kernel is as a compact and modified PCDOS 7.1 kernel.
-(Kernel File Name: PCDOS.SYS -for using/loading by Retro DOS v5 boot sector-) It is as an update of PCDOS 7.1 kernel with impontant bugfixes.
+(Kernel File Name: PCDOS.SYS -for using/loading by Retro DOS v5 boot sector-) It is as an update of PCDOS 7.1 kernel with important bugfixes.

 (NOTE: There are also -Retro DOS v5- IBMBIO.COM and IBMDOS.COM kernel files usable with IBM PCDOS boot sector.)